 War in Europe has the potential of keeping the global population hostage in terms of food security.
 The consequences are already visible in soaring prices, lack of fertilizer, and disruptions in value chains.
 What does this mean for the Arctic, a region rich in proteins and traditional food production?
 Different parts of the Arctic appear to be on different development trajectories regarding their potential for food production.
 Can this potential be scaled up to meet the growing demand?
 What role does the Arctic Ocean play in terms of food security both for the people of the Arctic and those outside the Arctic?
 Do we have the appropriate value chains and infrastructure in place?
 Will the local economies reap the benefit of new technologies, in the form of local value creation?

-Moving to and From North
+Moving To and From the North

 One of the greatest societal challenges facing the pan-Arctic region is outmigration, especially of youth.
-We are witnessing a demographic pattern in the Arctic where some population centres are growing, because members of smaller communities are moving to regional hubs in search of services, and education and employment opportunities.
+We are witnessing a demographic pattern in the Arctic where some population centres are growing, because members of smaller communities are moving to regional hubs in search of services, education and employment opportunities.

 Recent geopolitical developments have brought new perspectives related to the demographic development in the Arctic: the importance of the robust local communities from a national security point of view.
 Has there been a change in the national strategies?
 What are the short-term implications of this on the pan-Arctic scale?